stackleader/stackleader.github.io/_posts/2017-04-10-two-way-ssl-eap7.markdown

 #### Asciinema Demo
 <script type="text/javascript" src="https://asciinema.org/a/cms9iztfzalatg83g4l71z0kt.js" id="asciicast-cms9iztfzalatg83g4l71z0kt?speed=2" async></script>

-### Configure Two Way SSL for the management Interfaces in EAP 7
+### Configure Two Way SSL for the management Interface in EAP 7

 This step assumes the server keystore generated above has been moved to the following location:
 {% highlight bash %}
 $EAP_HOME/ssl/keystore.jks
 {% endhighlight %}

-#### Using the CLI to configure the management interfaces
+#### Using the CLI to configure the management interface

 ##### Updating the ManagementRealm for SSL